thillRobot/seam_detection/README.md

 docker compose up --build
 ```

-Run a simple test, this calls one of the launch files from above.
+Run a simple test, this calls one of the launch files from above and uses the default config file.

 ```
 cd seam_detection/docker
-docker compose run seam_detection
+docker compose run seam-detection
 ```

 Note: if you want to generate files in the container, for example when using `cad_cloud` to make PCDs, you must set the permissions of the workspace directory or sub directory on the host to give the docker container write access which would be an 'other' in this case.